brandenw95/UVIC_CSC_360_Notes/README.md

   - Two types:

-    - **Asymmetric Multiprocessing** – each processor is assigned a spec
+    - **Asymmetric Multiprocessing** – each processor is assigned a specific task
     - **Symmetric Multiprocessing** – each processor performs all tasks

 ## Symmetric Multiprocessing Architecture